hemel-cse/employee-handbook/readme.md

 ## Breastfeeding Policy
 In recognition of the well documented health advantages of breastfeeding for infants and mothers, Saleae, Inc. will provide, upon request, a supportive environment to enable breastfeeding employees to express their milk during work hours.

-Saleae, Inc. subscribes to the following worksite support policy.
-This policy shall be communicated to all current employees and included in new employee orientation training.

-Breastfeeding employees who choose to continue providing their milk for their infants after returning to work shall receive upon request to their supervisor:

 Milk Expression Breaks: Breastfeeding employees are allowed to breastfeed or express milk during work hours using their normal breaks and meal times.
 For time that may be needed beyond the usual break times, employees may use personal leave or may make up the time as negotiated with their supervisors.

-A Place to Express Milk: A private room (not a toilet stall or restroom) shall be available for employees to breastfeed or express milk.
-The room will be private and sanitary, and have an electrical outlet.
+A Place to Express Milk: A private room shall be available for employees to breastfeed or express milk.
 If employees prefer, they may also breastfeed or express milk in other comfortable, private locations agreed upon in consultation with the employee’s supervisor.

 # LEAVES OF ABSENCE